BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

 This means that the _QuestPackages_ folder must contain a folder called _tutorialQuest_.
 This folder contains a file named _package.yml_ and another directory called _conversations_.
 The _conversations_ directory must contain another file named _jack.yml_.

-## 2. Linking a conversation to an NPC
+## 2. Linking a conversation to a NPC

-Usually, conversations happen between an NPC and the player.
+Usually, conversations happen between a NPC and the player.
 Therefore, we need to create the `npcs` section in the _package.yml_ so that the plugin knows which Citizens NPC uses which conversation.
 This is how it works: